pixijs/picture/README.md

 # pixi-picture

-## Blend-modes emulater through filters
+## Blend-modes emulated through filters

 Allows to use blendModes that are not available in pure webgl implementation, such as `PIXI.BLEND_MODES.OVERLAY`.